syaau/learning/raspberry-pi/README.md

   You can then update your application and once then remount it back to readonly.
   > `$ sudo mount -o remount,ro /`
+* Also NTP was not installed by default.
+It's important that your raspberry's time is up-to-date.
+  > `$ sudo apt-get install ntp`